software-architecture-guild/katas-2025/future_state/context_viewpoint/README.md

 # Level 3 - Components

-> The Component diagram shows how a container is made up of a number of "components", what each of those components are, their responsibilities and the technology/implementation details.
+> The Component diagram shows how a container is made up of several "components," what each component is, their responsibilities, and the technology/implementation details.

 ## Level 3 - Components - AI Assistant

 We propose implementing the **AI Assistant** using a **Micro-Kernel Architecture**.

-The **Core Component** will act as the **central aggregator and integrator** for AI-based solutions.
+The **Core Component** will be the **central aggregator and integrator** for AI-based solutions.
 It will include:

 - A **User Interface** for **AI Engineers** to manage and refine AI solutions.
 - A **Suggestions Database** to store AI-generated grading recommendations.
-- An **API** to serve AI-generated suggestions to the **Expert UI** during the grading process.
+- An **API** to serve AI-generated suggestions to the **Expert UI** during grading.

 Each AI-powered grading solution will: